flatsiedatsie/webthings-network-presence-detection/README.md

 ## Versions
 - Versions before 0.1.0 continously ran deep-scans.
 This was very processor intensive.
 - Since version 0.1.0 it only scans the devices you added to your things page.
 The add-on now has a much higher scan rate, and can respond to devices re-connecting to the network in just a few seconds.
+- Version 1.0 added some new privacy features
+- Version 2.0 is a big overhaul for Candle 2.0, which includes avahi scanning and can ignore Candle devices (enabled by default)

 ## Thanks to
 Michael Stegeman of the Mozilla Foundation helped a lot in getting this add-on to work optimally.